-Composite Pmi in Australia averaged 52 points from 2016 until 2020, reaching an all time high of 58.30 points in March of 2017 and a record low of 21.70 points in April of 2020.
+Composite PMI in Australia averaged 52.48 points from 2016 until 2021, reaching an all time high of 58.90 points in April of 2021 and a record low of 21.70 points in April of 2020.
 This page provides - Australia Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Australia Markit Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Australia Markit Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-Composite Pmi in Australia is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in Australia to stand at 51.70 in 12 months time.
-In the long-term, the Australia Markit Composite PMI is projected to trend around 52.00 points in 2021 and 52.60 points in 2022, according to our econometric models.
+Composite PMI in Australia is expected to be 59.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Composite PMI in Australia to stand at 52.00 in 12 months time.
+In the long-term, the Australia Markit Composite PMI is projected to trend around 53.70 points in 2022, according to our econometric models.